What is the Best Medicare Supplement Insurance?

-What’s the BEST Medicare supplement insurance plan?
-We get asked that question every single day, multiple times a day, from people either looking for Medigap insurance for the first time, or from people who already have a plan but are experiencing rate increases.
-So then…
+We get asked that question every single day, multiple times a day, from people either looking for Medicare supplement insurance for the first time or from people who already have a plan but are experiencing rate increases

-It all depends on your unique situation, your tolerance for out of pocket costs and several other factors which we will highlight in this article.
-Although there are popular plans, the best Medicare supplement insurance plan for you may not be the best nor most popular plan for others.
+It all depends on your unique situation, your tolerance for out-of-pocket costs and several other factors which we will highlight in this article.
+Although there are popular plans, the best Medicare supplement insurance plan for you may not be the best nor the most popular plan for others.

 First, let’s cover a few very important background points about Medicare and why Medicare supplement insurance plans were created.
-Knowing this background information will make it easier for you to understand what plans may be the best Medicare supplement insurance plans for you and why.
+Knowing this background information will make it easier for you to understand which plan may be the best Medicare supplement insurance plan for you and why.

 5 Important Medicare Background Points

-1. Medicare part A is already paid for if you’ve worked 40 quarters in your lifetime and have contributed to Medicare.
-Medicare Part A covers your hospitalization or what you might call in-patient coverage.
-If you stay the night in a hospital your Medicare part A is covering those bills.
-You have a deductible for part A and then are responsible for 20% of your hospitalization medical bills.
-So, although this is good coverage just one hospitalization can get pretty expensive in terms of your out of pocket costs.
+- Medicare part A is already paid for if you’ve worked 40 quarters in your lifetime and have contributed to Medicare.
+Medicare Part A covers your hospitalization, or what you might call in-patient coverage.
+If you stay the night in a hospital, your Medicare part A is covering those bills.
+You have a deductible for Medicare Part A ($1,364 in 2019 for each benefit period), and then you are responsible for 20% of your hospitalization medical bills.
+So, although this is good coverage, just one hospital stay can get pretty expensive in terms of your out-of-pocket costs.

-2. Medicare part B is an optional benefit, but most people who have Medicare Part A also take Part B. Medicare part B covers your outpatient medical bills such as your doctor visits, lab work, x-rays, outpatient surgery, some preventive care and more.
+- Medicare part B is an optional benefit, but most people who have Medicare Part A also take Part B. Medicare Part B covers your outpatient medical bills such as your doctor visits, lab work, x-rays, outpatient surgery, some preventive care and more.
 It pays for the medical services that you receive when you don’t have to be confined overnight in a medical facility.
-Part B also has an annual deductible and you’re responsible for 20% of most of your medical expenses.
+Part B also has an annual deductible ($185 in 2019), and you’re responsible for 20% of most of your medical expenses.

-3. Regular Medicare parts A & B (also known as Original Medicare) are pretty good coverage on their own.
-However, that 20% that you are responsible for can add up, and that’s why Medicare supplement insurance was created.
-It covers that 20% you are responsible for, and a few other Medicare-eligible expenses not covered under Parts A and B.
+- Regular Medicare Parts A and B (also known as Original Medicare) provide fairly acceptable coverage on their own.
+However, that 20% that you are responsible for can quickly add up, and that’s why Medicare supplement insurance was created.
+Medicare supplement insurance covers that 20% you are responsible for, and a few other Medicare-eligible expenses not covered under Parts A and B.

-5. Prescription Drug coverage is required if you enroll in Medicare Parts A and B. This drug coverage is known as Medicare Part D. Medicare Part D prescription drug coverage can be purchased from insurance companies.
-More information about how to obtain Part D coverage and how it works can found on the Medicare.gov How to Get Drug Coverage page.
+- Prescription Drug coverage is required if you enroll in Medicare Parts A and B. This drug coverage is known as Medicare Part D. Medicare Part D prescription drug coverage can be purchased from insurance companies.
+Here is a guide on how to sign up for Medicare Part D drug coverage: How to Get Drug Coverage

-Standardized Medicare Supplement Plans: Back in 1990, the Federal government wanted to make it easier for Medicare shoppers to be able to find and obtain Medicare supplement plans, so they standardized the plans.
-Here’s what that means: whether you buy a supplement plan from one insurance company or the same plan from a different insurance company, it doesn’t matter!
+Standardized Medicare Supplement Plans Help You Easily Compare Plans: Back in 1990, the Federal Government wanted to make it easier for Medicare shoppers to be able to find and obtain Medicare supplement plans, so they standardized the plans.
+Here’s what that means: Whether you buy a supplement plan from one insurance company or the same plan from a different insurance company, it doesn’t matter!
 All of those plan benefits must be exactly alike no matter which company offers it.

 Medicare supplement plans are offered with plan letter designations from Plan A through Plan N. Each of these plans are made up of different, specific benefits.